terraform-ibm-modules/terraform-ibm-cbr/examples/multi-resource-rule/README.md

 - Creates a VPC Subnet
 - Creates a CBR Zone for the VPC
 - Creates a COS Instance and a COS Bucket
-- Applies a single CBR rule to only allow access from the VPC zone to the COS Instance and the same rule for the Bucket
+- Applies a single CBR rule to allow access only from the VPC zone to the COS Instance and to the bucket